bio4j/FOSDEM-2014/bio4j-statika-slides.md

 Scala type system: [shapeless](https://github.com/milessabin/shapeless) + [statika](https://github.com/ohnosequences/statika)

-- modules as Scala types
+- Modules as Scala types — Bundles
-- they can depend on each other!
+- They can depend on each other!
-- it's validated by type-checker
+- It's validated by compiler
-- statika does linearization of the deps graph
+- Statika does linearization of the deps graph

 <!-- keywords:
 * mention install method and installing with deps in the right order